Minju-Seol/tFUS-PhaseAmplitudeCorrection/README.md

 ## Example Dataset

-Due to the large size of the dataset, we provide a representative example case.
+Due to the large size of the full dataset, we provide a representative example case.
 The example corresponds to:

 - **Area:** Area1